tucksaun/symfonycli/README.md

 on your local machine.
 It provides:

 * The best way to [create new Symfony applications][2];
+* A simple way to use multiple PHP versions
 * A powerful [local web server][3] to develop your projects with support for [TLS certificates][4];
 * A tool to [check for security vulnerabilities][5];
 * Seamless integration with [Platform.sh][6].